jmtgo/linux-shelves/README.md

 - NNPDF23_nlo_as_0i
 - NNPDF30_nlo_as_0i

-twojet, threjet and fourjet are shelves with different keys with the following structure, they are stored in the repisitary linux-shelves:
+twojet, threjet and fourjet are shelves with different keys with the following structure, they are stored in the repositary linux-shelves:
 - [0112] = CT10 pdf set with as = 0112
 - [CT10nloij] = CT10 pdf set 2nd approximation for the pdf up to 68% confidence level 'ij' number.
 - [CT14nlo_as_0ijk] =CT14 pdf set with as = ijk